fablabbcn/smartcitizen-api/docs/mqtt.md

 2. Access the rails console inside the `app` container:

-   `docker-compose exec app bin/rails console`
+   `docker compose exec app bin/rails console`

 3. Send a message to the `test` topic: